noname44k1/Multi-Agent-RAG-HealthCare/README.md

 2. **Specialized Agents**:
    - **MedicalAgent**: Specializes in general health and medical domains
-   - **BoYTeAgent**: Specializes in Ministry of Health regulations and policies
+   - **MOHAgent**: Specializes in Ministry of Health regulations and policies
    - **LiverDiseaseAgent**: Specializes in liver disease diagnosis and treatment
    - **PreeclampsiaAgent**: Specializes in preeclampsia diagnosis
    - **CustomAgent**: Custom agent for new domains